ethansilvas/google-cybersecurity/README.md

 # Google Cybersecurity Professional Certificate

-This repo holds all of my projects, notes, and write-ups I've done while completing the [Google Cybersecurity Professional Certificate](https://grow.google/certificates/cybersecurity/#?modal_active=none)
+This repo holds all of the projects, notes, and write-ups I have done while completing the [Google Cybersecurity Professional Certificate](https://grow.google/certificates/cybersecurity/#?modal_active=none)

 You can view my certificate of completion on [Credly](https://www.credly.com/badges/b26300b6-1e82-4e72-8d5d-195adf1534e1/linked_in_profile) or [Coursera](https://coursera.org/share/8e8b4cc026db128ec5a35848bfaf7679)